devgeniem/wp-sanitize-accented-uploads/README.md

 ```
 It installs as mu-plugin so that your client won't accidentally disable it.

-## Use WP CLI to remove accents from files and uploads
+## Use WP CLI to remove accents from uploads and database
 Take backup from your files and database before running this.
 It works for us but we can't give any guarantees.
 ```
+# You can analyze before running it:
+$ wp sanitize all --verbose --dry-run

+# When you are sure go ahead and run it
 $ wp sanitize all
 ```

-## TODO
-This doesn't work on multisites yet